VoiletDragon/Z77X-UD3H-Clover-Hotpatch-Patches/README.md

 # Z77X-UD3H-Clover-Hotpatch-Patches

+Chillion Fraser requested Patches.

 SSDT-HDEF has Pin configs for VIA VT2021.

-Using same SSDTs for XHCI Controller & EHCI Controllers from Z77-DS3H & Z77X-UD5H.
+SSDTs are the same as Z77X-UD5H & Z77-DS3H.
+Used the same SSDTs from my Z77-DS3H build.